Skip to content ↓

 Maths:

-Your child will come home with a maths booklet on Friday 23rd January.
-Please ensure they complete Spring Term Workout 3 only and return their booklet to school by Thursday 29th January where we will mark it as a class.
+Please ensure they complete Summer Term Workout 7 and return their booklet to school by Thursday 18th June where we will mark it as a class.

 Reading for Pleasure